survivejs/webpack-book/manuscript/loading_assets/03_loading_styles.md

 ![PostCSS](images/postcss.png)

 [PostCSS](https://github.com/postcss/postcss) allows you to perform transformations over CSS through JavaScript plugins.
 You can even find plugins that provide you Sass-like features.
 PostCSS can be thought as the equivalent of Babel for styling.
-It can be used through [postcss-loader](https://www.npmjs.com/package/postcss-loader) with Webpack.
+It can be used through [postcss-loader](https://www.npmjs.com/package/postcss-loader) with webpack.

 The example below illustrates how to set up autoprefixing using it.
 It also sets up [precss](https://www.npmjs.com/package/precss), a PostCSS plugin that allows you to use Sass-like markup in your CSS.
 You can mix this technique with other loaders to allow autoprefixing there.